arkinmodi/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock Paper Scissors
-Simple game of rock, paper, scissors against a computer
+Simple game of rock, paper, scissors against a computer made in JavaScript